tfgg/magres-format/README.md

 Extraction scripts
 ------------------

 Some utility scripts for extracting values from a large number of calculation output files are provided.
+Look at their help information for detailed instructions

+    extract-ms.py --help
+    extract-efg.py --help
+    extract-jc.py --help

 `extract-ms.py` extracts magnetic shielding parameters.
 Call, optionally, with a species and, also optionally, an atomic index.